salt-extensions/saltext-vault/docs/ref/configuration.md

 This setting can be specified inside a minion's configuration as well and will override the master's default for the minion.

-Token lifecycle settings have significancy for any authentication method, not just `token`.
+Token lifecycle settings have significance for any authentication method, not just `token`.
 :::